spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

 ``--snr`` (string, default='4.0 3.0')
   The signal-to-noise values to use for bad pixel identification.
 Used when comparing the blotted, median image to the inputs when identifying outliers and flagging them in the input DQ arrays.
+Two values are specified, where the first value is used for rejecting outliers in all pixels across the image, while the second value is used to reject additional lower-level outliers in pixels that are adjacent to those identified in the first pass.
 Valid values are a pair of floating-point values in a single string.

 ``--scale`` (string, default='0.5 0.4')
   The scaling factor applied to derivative used to identify bad pixels.
 Used when comparing the blotted, median image to the inputs when identifying outliers and flagging them in the input DQ arrays.
+Two values are specified, where the first value is used for rejecting outliers in all pixels across the image, while the second value is used to reject additional lower-level outliers in pixels that are adjacent to those identified in the first pass.
 Valid values are a pair of floating-point values in a single string.

 ``--backg`` (float, default=0.0)
   User-specified background value (scalar) to subtract during final identification